 A Brief History of Aptos

-The Aptos blockchain was created by former employees at Meta, the holding company that owns a couple of social networks we’re all familiar with and the WhatsApp messaging service.
-Since 2018, they had been working on a project to integrate crypto into Meta’s products: Facebook, Instagram and WhatsApp.
+Aptos blockchain was created by former employees at Meta, the holding company that owns a couple of social networks we're all familiar with and the WhatsApp messaging service.
+Since 2018, they have been working on a project to integrate crypto into Meta's products: Facebook, Instagram, and WhatsApp.
 The Diem stablecoin, however, was not fated to see the light of day.
-The U.S. Federal Reserve opposed it and, after several congressional hearings, the project was halted.
+The U.S. Federal Reserve opposed it, and the project was halted after several congressional hearings.

-Shortly afterwards, former Meta partner relations department head Mohammad Shaikh and head of blockchain development Avery Ching founded Aptos Labs, which served as the basis for the creation of a new startup.
-The Aptos team also onboarded many other experts who had been involved in the Diem project.
+Shortly afterward, former Meta partner relations department head Mohammad Shaikh and head of blockchain development Avery Ching founded Aptos Labs, which served as the basis for creating a new startup.
+The Aptos team also onboarded many other experts involved in the Diem project.

-Aptos is a public, Layer 1 network written in the Move programming language, which was created for Diem.
+Aptos is a public Layer 1 network written in the Move programming language created for Diem.
 It uses the AptosBFT consensus algorithm, which combines proof-of-stake (PoS) and Byzantine fault tolerance (BFT).
-This combination is used by other networks, including Fantom.
+Other networks, including Fantom, use this combination.

-BFT offers networks a high level of protection from hostile acts, allowing the blockchain to function properly even if as many as a third of the network validators don’t respond or produce incorrect data.
+BFT offers networks high protection from hostile acts, allowing the blockchain to function properly even if as many as a third of the network validators don’t respond or produce incorrect data.

 Additionally, Aptos processes transactions in parallel rather than sequentially, which the developers say gives the blockchain a TPS of more than 160,000 transactions per second and a transaction completion time (the delay between submission and execution) of less than one second.

-The core principles underlying the project are scalability, security, reliability and upgradability.
+The project's core principles are scalability, security, reliability, and upgradability.